upb-uc4/api/hlf/chaincode/approval.md

       ```
        - Description: This error is returned, if the given parameters could not be parsed.
 If some attributes are not well formatted, they are listed in invalidParams.

-### GetSignatures
+### GetApprovals
-- ID = getSignatures
+- ID = getApprovals
 - Send
-    - hash(transactioName, params) :: String
+    - contractName, transactionName, param1, ..., paramN :: String
 - Receive
-    - signatures :: List\<String\>
+    - approvals :: List\<String\>

     - [GenericError](errors.md#GenericError)
       ```json
       {
         "type": "HLNotFound",
-        "title": "There are not signatures for the given transaction" }
+        "title": "There are no approvals for the given transaction" }
       ```
       - Description: This error is returned, if the transaction is not present on the ledger.